awsdocs/amazon-ecs-developer-guide/doc_source/new-console.md

 **Please send feedback**
 We’d appreciate your feedback on the new console\.
 We’ll use your feedback to continue improving the experience\.
 You can send us feedback directly from the Amazon ECS console, or use the **Provide feedback** link at the bottom of this page\.

+## List view enhancements<a name="display-enhancements"></a>

+The console provides list views for your resources such as cluster, services, and task definitions\.
+There are also detail views for items such as networking, container instances, and deployments\.

+The information is provided in a table view which allows you to adjust the width of each column\.
+The console tracks the width you set, so there is no need to adjust the width when you leave and return to the page\.

+You can use the gear icon that is in the top\-right to control the page or table layout, including:
++ The number of items per page\.
++ The fields that are visible\.
++ Where applicable, the line wrap option\.
++ Where applicable, the timestamp format\.
+The default is the absolute time in the local format\.
+The following options are also available:
+  + Absolute time in the ISO format
+  + Relative time